-- b) The body must cover all mechanical parts whether the vehicle is viewed from the front, the rear, the sides or from above.
-However, the wheels and suspension must be fully covered by the body when seen from above and up to the axle centre line when seen from front or rear.
-The covering for the wheels and suspension must be a rigid integral part of the vehicle body. - c) It is prohibited to use any commercially available vehicle body parts. - d) Access to the vehicle by the Driver must be as easy and practical as typically found in common production type passenger cars.
-All new UrbanConcept vehicles for 2017 and onwards must have a side-door design.
-The door opening must have a minimum dimension of 500 x 800 mm.

-- This means a rectangular template of this dimension must be able to pass through the door opening in the vertical plane. - e) Any access opening mechanisms (e.g. doors) must be firmly attached to the vehicle body (e.g. by means of hinges, sliding rails, etc.).
-Adhesive tape, Velcro, etc. are not permitted for this purpose. - f) The vehicle must have a fixed roof covering the Driver's compartment. - g) A windscreen with effective wiper(s) is mandatory.
-Please refer to Article 1:b). - h) Luggage space must be available for a rectangular solid box with dimensions of 500 x 400 x 200 mm (L x H x W).
+- a) Teams must submit technical drawings, photographs or animations of their entire vehicle design to the Organisers for approval at their earliest opportunity. - b) The vehicle body must cover all mechanical parts when viewed from all sides.
+The wheels and suspension must be fully covered by the body when seen from above, and the wheels must be covered up to the axle centre line when seen from front or rear.
+The covering for the wheels and suspension must be a rigid, integral part of the vehicle body. - c) Teams may NOT use commercially available vehicle body parts. - d) Driver access must be easy and practical, as found in common passenger cars.
+All UrbanConcept vehicles must have two side doors.
+Each door opening must have a minimum dimension of 500 x 800 mm; a rectangular template of this dimension must pass through each door opening. - e) Any access opening mechanisms must be firmly attached to the vehicle body by means of hinges or sliding rails.
+Adhesive tape, Velcro, or similar materials are not permitted for this purpose. - f) The vehicle must have a fixed roof covering the Driver's compartment. - g) A windscreen with effective wiper(s) is mandatory.
+Please refer to Article 52:b). - h) Space must be available for a rectangular rigid luggage with dimensions of 500 x 400 x 200 mm (L x H x W).
 This space must be easily accessible from the outside and must include a floor and sidewalls to hold the luggage in place when the vehicle is moving.
-The luggage must be supplied by the Participant and must be placed in this space during inspection and competition. - i) Vehicle bodies must not include any external appendages that might be dangerous to other Team members; e.g. sharp points must have a radius of 5 cm or greater, alternatively they should be made of foam or similar deformable material. - j) A towing hook or ring is mandatory at the front of the vehicle.
+The luggage must be supplied by the Participant and must be placed in this space during inspection and competition. - i) Vehicle bodies must not include any external appendages that might be dangerous to other Team members; e.g. sharp points must have a radius of 50 mm or greater, alternatively they should be made of foam or similar deformable material. - i) A towing hook or ring is mandatory at the front of the vehicle.
 It can be rigid or flexible (cable or strap).
 If it is rigid, it must be placed fully under the body for safety reasons.
 Alternatively, it may be retractable or removable as in a regular car but should be easily accessible.
 It must be used to tow the vehicle in case of breakdown on the track.
-It must have a traction resistance equivalent to the weight of the vehicle and have an opening width of at least 3 cm.
+It must have a traction resistance equivalent to the weight of the vehicle and have an opening width of at least 30 mm.

-Article 47: TURNING RADIUS AND STEERING
+ARTICLE 47: TURNING RADIUS AND STEERING

-- a) Vehicle steering must be achieved by one system operated with both hands using a turning motion.
+a) Vehicle steering must be achieved by one system operated with both hands using a turning motion.
 It must be precise, with no play or delay.
-Steering must be operated predominately through the front wheels. - b) Steering must be achieved using a steering wheel or sections of a wheel with a diameter of not less than 25cm. - c) Steering bars, tillers, joysticks, indirect or electric systems are not permitted. - d) The turning radius must be 6 m or less.
+Steering must be operated predominately through the front wheels.

+- b) Steering must be achieved using a steering wheel or sections of a wheel with a minimum diameter of 250 mm. - c) Steering bars, tillers, joysticks, indirect or electric systems are not permitted. - d) The turning radius must be 6 m or less.
 The turning radius is the distance between the centre of the circle and the external wheel of the vehicle.
 The external wheel of the vehicle must be able to follow a 90° arc of 6 m radius in both directions.
-The steering system must be designed in such a way as to prevent any contact between tyre and body or chassis. - e) The Organisers reserve the right to set up a vehicle handling course in order to verify the following when the vehicle is in motion: driver skills, turning radius and steering precision.
-For example, the Organisers will verify that steering is precise, with no play.
+The steering system must be designed to prevent any contact between tyre and body or chassis. - e) The Organisers reserve the right to set up a vehicle handling course to verify the following when the vehicle is in motion: driver skills, turning radius and steering precision.

-Article 48: WHEELS
+ARTICLE 48: WHEELS